po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu_Polymorphism/README.md

 ## 💡 Hints

-How can we use our understanding of function overloading in JavaScript&mdash;having one function that behaves differently depending on input&mdash;to build one method that handles different kinds of arguments?
+With method overloading, a single function can behave differently depending on the type of input&mdash;how can we use this to build a method that accepts different grade formats?
 How might the `inRange()` helper function and `switch` statements come in handy?

 ## 🏆 Bonus